Zainon Ismail C.N. Afghani

-Cikgu Zainon Ismail is a well known writer and also a public speaker.
-He once served in the Taliban Army, during the Soviet–Afghan War.
+Cikgu Zainon Ismail is a Malaysian writer and public speaker.
+He fought with the Afghan mujahideen, during the Soviet–Afghan War.

 Early life and career

 Zainon Ismail or fondly known as Cikgu Non was a primary school teacher in Kedah, Malaysia.
 He served as a teacher in the late 70's and joined politics soon after.
 He was then involved in many Islamic movements and groups prior to his Jihad service in the Afghanistan wars.

 Aftermath of the Memali incident

-The nation was in a grip of shocked over the Memali incident where dozens of policeman and cult followers died in a shoot-out.
-Zainon came back to Malaysia and voluntarily carries the burden to protect and take care of cult members who were widowed after the incident.
-Zainon was the only PAS leader who were concern about the well being of the widows and children of the tragedy.
-Other PAS leaders were reluctant to help but collected "Memali fund donation" for their own personal financial gains.
-Most of the funds were uncounted and distributed evenly to PAS leaders.
+The Memali Incident, which resulted in casualties among police officers and PAS members, drew significant public attention.
+After returning to Malaysia, Zainon assisted the widows of PAS members affected by the incident.
+Zainon expressed concern for the well-being of the widows and children affected by the incident, which he claimed was not adequately addressed by PAS leadership.
+He alleged that other PAS leaders collected donations under the Memali fund but did not distribute them to the intended beneficiaries.
+According to Zainon, the distribution of funds lacked transparency and accountability.
 The widows and children of those who died in the incident did not get even a cent of the said fund.
 Even Abdul Hadi Awang, the man who started the Memali incident with his Amanat Hadi or Dictum of Hadi Awang was indifferent to the struggle of the widows and orphans of the Memali casualties that he proudly claim as martyrs.